-The Bellaphone collection is a range of unique-looking speakers, which have been constructed from fumed oak tequila barrels.
+The Bellaphone collection is a range of unique-looking speakers, which are constructed from fumed oak tequila barrels.
 It’s impressive how these large containers have been carefully deconstructed, and turned into something so refined!

 I absolutely love the intricacies found in the different parts of wood, and it reminds me of gazing at the grain of my cello during childhood orchestra rehearsals.
-Which is probably quite intentional, as Waraksa is a violinist in addition to being a sculptor and furniture maker.
+With this in mind, the design is possibly intentional, as Waraksa is a violinist in addition to work as sculptor and furniture maker.

-Originally Waraksa made these speakers to play the music that he makes and records.
-I reached out to Jordan and asked a few questions about the Bellaphone, and his dog Jackson.
+Originally Jordan Waraksa made these speakers to play his music.
+Especially music that he makes and records.
+I reached out to ask a few questions about the Bellaphone, and Waraksa’s dog Jackson.

 What inspired the Bellaphone shape?